TCI Global Toolkit: Service DeliveryOn-the-Job Training

 - Mobile phone-based learning: Providers receive learning modules–either full training modules or refresher training following a classroom training–via text, audio or video on their mobile phones.
 Mobile phone-based learning is flexible, allowing providers to access the content according to their own schedules.
 Here’s an example of Nigeria uses the distance learning education (DLE) app call the “My Family Planning Guide” to provide additional coaching support.

 These different approaches can be combined to suit your needs.
 For example, you may want to have an in-reach to train your providers on IUD insertion, followed by on-site mentoring to ensure providers are using the new skills properly.
 Or you may decide to deliver refresher training through a mobile application.

 Tips for On-site Mentoring

 Ensure mentors understand how often mentoring should occur, what records should be kept and what reporting should take place and to whom.
-Tools you may find helpful include: Family Planning Mentorship Log Book Family Planning Mentorship Participant Registration Form Supportive Supervision Tool for Reproductive Health Services Schedule mentoring sessions in consultation with facility heads and mentees, so they can select a time with maximum client flow.
+Tools you may find helpful include: Family Planning Mentorship, Log Book, Family Planning Mentorship Participant Registration Form, and the Supportive Supervision Tool for Reproductive Health Services.
+Schedule mentoring sessions in consultation with facility heads and mentees, so they can select a time with maximum client flow.
 Provide mentees with printed resource materials, such as these materials developed for training on LARCs in Kenya.
 Printed resources such as these are helpful references for mentees to refer to later, as necessary.
 Schedule regular mentoring sessions, to understand the specific individual challenges of their mentees.
 The relationship between mentor and mentee is very important.
 To be most effective, the relationship should be respectful and supportive and focused on learning and exchange.